Aryaa6603/3D-Reconstruction/README.md

-# 3D Reconstruction from 2D input using NNDiffrec
+# 3D Reconstruction from 2D input using NVDiffrec